 Clubs: At Chase Bridge, we run an extensive club provision for all the children in the school.
 These clubs are organised on a termly basis, and are run by a combination of teachers, teaching assistants, parents, sports coaches and other outside providers.
 Clubs take place before school, after school, and occasionally during lunchtime.
 The timetable is available from the school office and on the school website.
-These are currently suspended due to Covid-19 but our aim is to get them up and running as soon as it is safe to do so.

-Lions (Out of Hours childcare): Lions is the Chase Bridge wrap-around childcare provision, available all year for parents with children in Years R - 6.
-It runs for an hour before school, and for two and a half hours after school, and provides childcare for parents.
-An application form is available from the school office and on the website.
+Lions (Out of Hours childcare): Lions is the Chase Bridge wrap-around childcare provision, available during term-time for parents with children in Years R - 6.
+Breakfast Club runs from 7.50am until school starts, and After School Club runs until 5.50pm, providing childcare for parents and carers.
+An application form is available on the website.
 Places are limited and operate via a waiting list if we are full.
-Children in reception are eligible from the spring term after they start.
+Currently, we offer a limited number of spaces to children in reception when they start full-time in the autumn term.
+All reception children are eligible to attend from the following spring term, depending on session availability.